futuregrid/manual/_sources/xtwisterfuturegridhpc.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Within twister 0.9 package, there is a TwisterPowerMakeUp.sh script to
 automatically configure Twister.
-Generally, it randomly pick one of the
+Generally, it randomly picks one of the
-working node as ActiveMQ messaging broker, set working daemon per node,
+working nodes as ActiveMQ messaging broker, sets working daemon per node,
 and worker (mapper/reducer) per daemon.
 Also, it creates Twister
 required directories such as app\_dir and data\_dir.